- Course Code: ST2147A12

 And three option modules from a choice of:

 - Computer Aided Design (15 credits)

 - Entry Requirements

-You’ll need 80 UCAS tariff points.
-All applicants must show that they have a good level of spoken and written English, and if English is not your first language you’ll need to demonstrate the ability to study in English.
+You’ll need 32 UCAS points to join this programme (formerly 80 UCAS points).
+All applicants must show that they have a good level of spoken or written English, and if English is not your first language you’ll need to demonstrate the ability to study in English.
 Applicants who do not meet the standard entry criteria but have relevant work / life experience will be considered on an individual basis and may be invited to interview.